samuelchen/optenum/README.md

 ```
 But how can we get the enum name foo ?
 How can we get the list of all enums ?
 Even list of tuples `[ (1, 'foo'), (2, 'bar')]` (useful in Django model)

-Although Python 3.7 comes with data classes[https://docs.python.org/3/whatsnew/3.7.html#whatsnew37-pep557].
+Although Python 3.7 comes with [data classes](https://docs.python.org/3/whatsnew/3.7.html#whatsnew37-pep557).
 So far it looks like a piece of syntax sugar for me and it can not solve these problems.

 # Features